 Take photos at Snug Harbor.
 Spend a day enjoying the beauty of Snug Harbor’s picturesque botanical gardens and snap the perfect shot for your new profile pic.
 The grounds are free to enter; most gardens are free.

 Visit the National Lighthouse Museum.
-This North Shore, Staten Island, museum is located just a few steps from the free ferry and offers guided tours of lighthouses, ship graveyards and bird sanctuaries.
+This North Shore museum is located just a few steps from the ferry and offers events throughout the year and a variety of themed boat tours.

 Cruise the FDR Boardwalk.
-Bike and Surrey rentals are available at Sand Lane on the boardwalk, where you can take your family for a beachside stroll or ride while taking in the magnificent views of Staten Island’s iconic Verrazano Bridge.
+Go for a beachside stroll on the boardwalk while taking in the magnificent views of Staten Island’s iconic Verrazano Bridge.

 Go to the zoo.
 Spend an afternoon with sloths, Amur leopards and more at the Staten Island Zoo.
 Tickets are just $6 for kids and admission is free or by donation on Wednesday afternoons.